 In this tutorial we're going to take a slightly different approach, using a more general file-management app called Documents (which is on its sixth version, and is unlikely to be removed from the store any time soon) and using an online service to do the actual downloading.

-These methods should work on most iOS devices, and we can confirm that they work in every version of iOS from 8 to 11; it should work fine on the iOS 12 beta too.
+These methods should work on most iOS devices, and we can confirm that they work in every version of iOS from 8 to 12.
 (Note, however, that the Documents method - while it still works in the UK - may not work for US readers.)
 If you'd rather save those clips to your desktop, take a look at How to download YouTube videos to your Mac.

-Note that, since the launch of iOS 11, you can record the screen of your iPhone or iPad and anything that is playing, including YouTube video.
-This may be a simpler workaround that following the following tutorial.
-If you prefer this method, read How to record your iPhone or iPad screen.
+Note that, since the launch of iOS 11 in 2017, you can record the screen of your iPhone or iPad and anything that is playing, including YouTube video.
+If you prefer this simpler, albeit more limited method, read How to record your iPhone or iPad screen.

-We're going to use a website called Savefrom.net and the app Documents 6, which between them will allow you to download a YouTube video then transfer it to Photos.
+We're going to use a website called Savefrom.net and the app Documents, which between them will allow you to download a YouTube video then transfer it to Photos.
 Once a video is in Photos it's easy to view and share further.

-Install Documents 6; you can download it from the App Store.
+Install Documents; you can download it from the App Store.
 Once it's installed, open the app and click on the browser icon, which looks like a small compass.
-(On iPhone this is in the bottom righthand corner; on iPad it's in the lefthand menu.)
+On iPhone this is in the bottom righthand corner; on iPad it's in the lefthand menu and labelled Browser.

-Type "savefrom.net" (without the quote marks) into the address bar at the top and you'll open the website.
+Type savefrom.net into the address bar at the top and you'll open the website.